saulvaldelvira/Morse/README.md

 The interface is pretty simple: You can either encode or decode morse messages, and you can choose to do it from a file or from the terminal itself. <br>
 It is silly, and not very professional.
 I made it purely for the sake of learning and improving my skills, so don't take it very seriously.
 Still I think it could be useful, at least for educational purposes.

+## saulv::Morse
+Appart from the executable aplication, you can download the Morse.h file.
+It includes a class (saulv::Morse) that you can use for whatever you want.
+I dont know, maybe someone will find it useful :)

 ## How it works
 The saulv::Morse class uses a Binary Tree to decode morse text.